controlecidadao/samantha_ia/README.md

 <br>

 **Use Responsibly:**
 The generated text reflects the content, biases, errors and improprieties present in their training datasets.
-We encourage responsible use of Samantha for insights only, always keeping ethical considerations at the forefront of our interactions with AI algorithms, which are just a mathematical model that generates coherent texts from the sequencing of words (tokens) based on the probability extracted from the training texts.
+We encourage responsible use of Samantha and for insights only, always keeping ethical considerations at the forefront of our interactions with AI algorithms, which are just mathematical models that generates coherent texts from the sequencing of words (tokens) based on the probability patterns extracted from the training texts.

 <br>